KaiosGit/Achaea/README.md

 Mining Assistant version 1.6<br/>
 Created by Kaios

-In order to download this package, you may click the package itself and then on the next page right click on 'Raw' and 'Save Link as' OR Click the green **Code** button and download the ZIP file.
+In order to download this package, you may click the package itself and then on the next page right click on 'Raw' and 'Save Link as' <br>OR<br> Click the green **Code** button and download the ZIP file.

 REQUIREMENTS - PLEASE READ
 --------------------------